ComputationalRadiationPhysics/picongpu/etc/picongpu/perlmutter-nersc/README.md

    ```bash
    export PIC_PROFILE=/path/to/gpu.profile
    ```
-2. Install missing dependencies from source with `dependencies_autoinstall.sh`
+2. Install missing dependencies from source with `dependencies_autoinstall.sh`, this can be done on a login node:
    ```bash
    source dependencies_autoinstall.sh
    ```